 When you give a simple word so much power over your emotions – you’re giving that word too much power over your life.

 Allowing simple words to dramatically impact your emotional state, makes it harder to accomplish difficult tasks.
 Triggering harmful narratives and negative messages about yourself, can also damage your self confidence.
 Making it less likely for you to overcome the challenges necessary to reach your goals.

 So instead of renaming things to avoid discomfort and make yourself feel warm and fuzzy.
 Dive into the problem and solve it.
 Work to understand yourself and grow in your ability to be self aware.

-It is easy enough to think you can just avoid or skirt around these things, but I guarantee you that is the wrong approach.
+It is easy to think you can avoid or skirt around these things, but I guarantee you that is the wrong approach.
 It only addresses the issue at a surface level.
-That is to say that an initial response of strong feelings is oftentimes an indicator of something deeper.
-Something worth uncovering and understanding so that you can plan accordingly.
+That is to say, that a strong initial response can oftentimes be an indicator of something deeper.
+Something that is worth uncovering and understanding so that you can plan accordingly.